tomit4/git_presentation/README.md

     :tada: Initial commit!
 ```

-Our commit sha-1 hash acts as a checksum for each subdirectory, and stores them
+Our commit's SHA-1 hash acts as a checksum for each subdirectory, and stores them
 as a tree object in the Git repository.
 Git then creates a commit object that
 has the metadata and a pointer to the root project tree so it can re-create that
 snapshot when needed.